-Pearson would like to teach the world to learn a thing or two.
+Pearson would like to teach the world a thing or two.
 The company, which previously owned British newspaper The Financial Times before selling it off to Nikkei in late 2015, has rebranded and refocused entirely on education.
-Education has long been the company's largest segment.
-Pearson is the world's top educational publisher of textbooks and related material.
-Beyond textbooks, Pearson has a 47% stake in one of the most famous brands in book publishing, Penguin Random House, which accounts for about 20% of the company's revenues.
-However educational products are the company's bread and butter, traditionally accounting for about 75% its business.
+Education has long been the company's largest segment: Pearson is the world's top educational publisher of textbooks and related material.
+The company provides education materials for schools, higher education and professionals, as well as internationally recognized qualifications.
+Beyond educations, Pearson retains a 47% stake in one of the most famous brands in book publishing, Penguin Random House, which accounts for about 15% of the company's revenues.

-Though it operates in more than 70 countries around the world, Pearson's largest markets are the North America (60% of sales) and the UK (almost 15% of sales).
-Pearson Education operates through three worldwide segments: North American Education, International Education, and Professional.
+Though it operates in more than 80 countries around the world, Pearson's largest markets are North America (66% of sales) and the UK (around 10% of sales).
+The Asia-Pacific region accounts for around 15%.

 Sales and Marketing

-The company has been shedding is less profitable operations and investments.
-Before selling off The Financial Times for about $1.3 billion in 2015, Pearson sold its half of FTSE to the London Stock Exchange (LSE) for £450 million pounds ($702 million) in cash in 2011.
+Pearson is shedding its non-education activities.
+In late 2015, it sold of The Financial Times, one of the UK's most reputable newspapers, for around $1.3 billion to Nikkei, and before that Pearson sold its half of FTSE to the London Stock Exchange for £450 million in cash in 2011.

 In terms of product delivery, Pearson is reducing its exposure to large, direct delivery operations to focus on online, virtual, and blended services, in order to focus on fewer but larger commercial opportunities.